Hong Kong activist sentenced to 15 months in prison over unauthorized Tiananmen Square vigil - KESQ

 After Hong Kong’s 1997 handover from British to Chinese control, the continuation of the vigil and similar memorials were seen as a litmus test for the city’s autonomy and democratic freedoms, as promised in its de facto constitution.

 Even statues commemorating Tiananmen have been targeted.
-The “Pillar of Shame” sculpture, an iconic memorial to the Tiananmen victims that has long stood in the University of Hong Kong, was removed under the cover of darkness last month, with the university citing pressure from authorities.
+The “Pillar of Shame” sculpture, an iconic memorial to the Tiananmen victims that has long stood in the University of Hong Kong, was removed under the cover of darkness last month.
+The university said the removal “was based on external legal advice and risk assessment.”

-The territory’s government has repeatedly refuted accusations that the legislation has stifled freedoms, claiming it has instead restored order in the city after it was shaken by mass protests from 2019.
+The Hong Kong government has repeatedly refuted accusations the security legislation has stifled freedoms, claiming it has instead restored order in the city after it was shaken by mass protests from 2019.

 The-CNN-Wire